kvngdre/wallie/README.md

 Ensure you have [MySQL](https://dev.mysql.com/downloads/mysql/) installed and the mySQL database server is running.

-Create two new databases for development and testing, this can be accomplished with [MySQL shell](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-interactive-code-execution.html).

 Open a terminal window and run the command below to spin up [MySQL shell](https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-interactive-code-execution.html).

 ```sh